selbekk/test-site/README.md

 basic page template to your site (I've called it `Page`), that handles content of type `Page`.
 Then you're ready to go!

+### Step 5: Deploy your app / library to `$XP_HOME/../test-site`

+You can now deploy (or install) whatever application or library you want to test out.
+Just remember to deploy them to the same `$XP_HOME` as the test site.
+The way I do this is setting the `$XP_HOME` environment variable to `$XP_HOME/../test-site`.
+If this works for you, feel free to do the same.

 ## Open open source

 If you see a bug or something you'd like to see fixed, create an issue.
 If you